proxmoxer/docs/docs/examples/cloud-init.md

 transparently served from a reserved IP class or locally attached ISO image), and applies the various settings specified within said cloud config (e.g. creating a new user).

-## Cloud-init settings on Proxmox PVE.
+## Cloud-init settings on Proxmox PVE

 The Proxmox PVE API allows users to set specific properties within the cloud config to be used during the initial run of Cloud-init within the guest OSes on first boot,